 3.1 Significance of the study

-Recent research shows growing global interest blockchain in technology, particularly in Europe, the USA, and Asia (Hughes, Park, Kietzmann, & Brown, 2019; Irresberger, John, Mueller & Saleh, 2021).
-However, a notable gap exists in studies from developing African countries, particularly South Africa.
-The literature highlights inefficiencies and corruption in South healthcare supply Africa's chain blockchain could address (Ngwenya & Shango, 2020; Passchier, 2017).
+Recent research shows growing global interest in blockchain technology, particularly in Europe, the USA, and Asia (Hughes, Park, Kietzmann, & Brown, 2019; Irresberger, John, Mueller & Saleh, 2021).
+However, a notable gap exists in from developing African studies countries, particularly South Africa.
+The literature highlights inefficiencies and corruption in South Africa's healthcare supply chain that blockchain could address (Ngwenya & Shango, 2020; Passchier, 2017).
 Most research focuses on sectors like finance and logistics, with limited empirical evidence on blockchain's role in healthcare supply chains (Gresse & Linde, 2020; Mafolo, 2020).
 This study filled that gap, as it aimed to both theoretically and practically enhance understanding of blockchain adoption in South African healthcare, thereby offering insights to policymakers and Information and Communication Technology (ICT) administrators to improve supply chain security.

+https://ijmp.regent.ac.za | Open Access

 Conceptual framework

 4.1 Theories on Adoption of Technology

-The Technology Acceptance Model (TAM), developed by Davis (1985), explains users' acceptance of technology based on Perceived Usefulness (PU) and Perceived Ease of Use (PEOU) (see Figure 1).
+Technology Acceptance The Model (TAM), developed by Davis (1985), explains users' acceptance of technology based on Perceived Usefulness (PU) and Perceived Ease of Use (PEOU) (see Figure 1).
 PU assesses how technology enhances job performance, while PEOU evaluates its ease of use (Davis et al., 1989).
-TAM has evolved to incorporate models like the Technology Readiness Index (TRI) and Diffusion of Innovation Theory (DIT) to explain technologies such as blockchain (Lou & Li, 2017).
-Researchers have further adapted TAM by including variables like pain and insecurity (Kamble, 2021) and compatibility and complexity (Lou & Li, 2017) to better understand blockchain adoption.
+TAM has evolved to incorporate models like the Technology Readiness Index (TRI) and Diffusion of Innovation Theory (DIT) to explain technologies such blockchain (Lou & Li, 2017). as Researchers have further adapted TAM by including variables like pain and insecurity (Kamble, 2021) and compatibility and complexity (Lou & Li, 2017) to better understand blockchain adoption.
 TAM's predictive power remains valuable in studying user intentions to adopt new systems like blockchain (Szajna, 1996; Verma & Sinha, 2018).